Hellf0rg0d/encryptor-decryptor-v2/README.md

 - You can make your text visbile from one click.i.e...(Settings->Check or uncheck "Show Decrypted/Encrypted Word?");
 - Can make your own choice if you want the text in morse code or in test.i.e...(Settings->Check or uncheck "Morse code");
 - Spaces/Unique Characters are finally recognized and will be remained as it is after Encrypting/Decrypting them.
-- Fixed the local chace file;
+- Fixed the local cache file;
+- Can encrypt/decrypt sentences;
+- Capslock notification has been added;